xenozalgo/nordmesh-inga/README.md

  * `USER`     - User for NordVPN account.
  * `PASS`     - Password for NordVPN account, surrounding the password in single quotes will prevent issues with special characters such as `$`.
  * `CONNECT`  -  [country]/[server]/[country_code]/[city]/[group] or [country] [city], if none provide you will connect to  the recommended server.
    - Provide a [country] argument to connect to a specific country.
-For example: Australia
+For example: Australia , Use `docker run --rm bubuntux/nordvpn sh -c "nordvpnd & sleep 1 && nordvpn countries"` to get the list of countries.
    - Provide a [server] argument to connecto to a specific server.
-For example: jp35
+For example: jp35 , [Full List](https://nordvpn.com/servers/tools/)
    - Provide a [country_code] argument to connect to a specific country.
 For example: us
    - Provide a [city] argument to connect to a specific city.
-For example: 'Hungary Budapest'
+For example: 'Hungary Budapest' , Use `docker run --rm bubuntux/nordvpn sh -c "nordvpnd & sleep 1 && nordvpn cities [country]"` to get the list of cities.
    - Provide a [group] argument to connect to a specific servers group.
-For example: Onion_Over_VPN
+For example: P2P , Use `docker run --rm bubuntux/nordvpn sh -c "nordvpnd & sleep 1 && nordvpn groups"` to get the full list.
    - --group value, -g value  Specify a server group to connect to.
 For example: 'us -g p2p'
  * `TECHNOLOGY` - Specify Technology to use:
    * OpenVPN    - Traditional connection.